 Students are counted present only when they are actually in classes at least one-half of the class period, are on homebound instruction, or are present at an activity authorized by the school principal.
 The official record of attendance in class will be recorded by the teacher.

-Bring a written request from your parents giving the reason, time to leave, and parents' work, home and cell phone numbers to the attendance office before 8:30 a.m.
-Waiting in line to turn in an Early Dismissal slip will not excuse a tardy if the 8:30 a.m. bell rings.
-It is best to have your early dismissal occur during class change.
-(REMEMBER: To be counted present in any class the student must be in the class at least 1/2 of the class time.)
+The student is to bring a written request from their parent/guardian giving the reason, time to leave, and parent’s/guardian’s work, home or cell phone number to the attendance office before 8:45 a.m.
+It is best to have an early dismissal occur during class change.
+(REMEMBER: To be counted present in any class, the student must be in the class at least 1/2 of the class time.)

-**Be sure to pick up the yellow form from the attendance office during the class change before the time of your dismissal.
-If you return to school later that same day, you must sign back in with the attendance office.
-Your time on the yellow slip will serve as your admission to enter the class in progress and as your note to cover the classes you missed.
-Return your yellow form with the appropriate signatures to the attendance office at the end of the day.
-Early dismissals are unexcused until slips are returned to the attendance office with a doctor's or other official lawful note attached.
+Student is to pick up the yellow form from the attendance office during the class change before the time of his/her dismissal.
+A student must not leave the building without a confirmed early dismissal form.
+If the student returns to school later that same day, they must sign back in with the attendance office.
+The return time on the yellow slip will serve as an admission to enter the class in progress.
+Early dismissals are coded as parent notes until a medical or other official lawful note is provided.

-In order to have an excused tardy to class, a student must present:
+In order to have an excused tardy, a student must present:

 When a student does not have such a note, his/her tardy is unexcused.
+A referral is issued when three unexcused tardies occur within a semester.
 The teachers and administrators will consistently follow a sequence of consequences for tardies.